 Note: There is no re-inventory cycle in VRI.

-Inventory updates due to changes in the forest, such as harvesting, fire and other catastrophic events,are done through electronic data submissions from licensees.
-Updates are also done through a combination of mapping from satellite imagery, aerial photography and Global Positioning System.
+Inventory updates due to changes in the forest, such as harvesting, fire and other catastrophic events, are done through electronic data submissions from licensees.
+Updates are also done through a combination of mapping from satellite imagery, aerial photography and global positioning system (GPS).

 Also included in VRI: